Changes are broken down by the version in which they were incorporated.

 Byte (Mode 0) Conversion utility can convert

 the data so it will be correctly interpreted by IVE 4.7.0 and later.
 Some

-applications have additional changes to accomodate the handling of mode 0
+applications have additional changes to accommodate the handling of mode 0

 - In Copy Region, converting to byte from one of the other formats

 will scale the data to -128 to 127 rather than 0 to 255 as was done

 option to force the output to be written as a mode 0 MRC file.
 Use